Teresa Lodato, CPCC

 To me relationships are the center pointe of life.
 No matter if it is a relationship with others, yourself or even the natural world, you have a responsibility to find your own way and to answer the calling within your heart.
 As life offers countless distractions, it is even more important that you wake up and listen to the wisdom and guidance of your heart no matter how illogical it may seem.
 Self-awareness, communication and relationship are the lynchpins of my coaching because they are the cornerstones of my life.
 My life’s purpose is to help you achieve your heart’s desires by guiding you to become authentically aligned with the core of who you are, as well as modeling the freedom and balance gained by Becoming Aware™.

 Formerly a divorced woman who found love online and overcame the statistics by marrying the love of my life in my forties, I now live in the San Francisco Bay Area as a blended family: one child from each of our marriages and a surprise child born in 2016.
-I enjoy hiking, yin yoga, spending time with friends, playing golf, volunteering with local animal assisted therapy groups and serving on various boards for patient support and therapy programs.
+I enjoy hiking, yin yoga, spending time with friends, playing golf, volunteering with local animal assisted therapy groups and serving on various boards for patient support, therapy programs and now as the Director of Membership Engagement for the International Coach Federation, SF Bay Area Chapter.
 As a working mom, I have a lot to balance.
 The most important thing is keeping priorities in line and maintaining the skill set to maneuver the complexities of this modern day love affair.